-To enable the exchange of TMs and glossaries, there is an exchange format for TMs called TMX, which can be imported from any CAT tool.
+To enable the exchange of TMs, there is an exchange format called TMX, which can be imported from any CAT tool.
 In addition, some translation tools use TMX directly, and those that use a proprietary format can export their TMs to TMX format.
 In the case of glossaries, the most common exchange format is MS Excel.
 Several translation programs allow importing glossaries created in Excel.
 Those who cannot do so must use additional programs to import from Excel to their glossaries and to export their glossaries to Excel.

-An additional feature of TMs is that they allow to search a given word or phrase in the database (TM) to maintain concordance.
-For example, it could be that the translator finds a word or phrase that he/she remembers having translated before, but do not remember the exact translation.
+An additional feature of TMs is that they allow searching a given word or phrase in the database (TM) to maintain concordance.
+For example, it could be that the translator finds a word or phrase that he/she remembers having translated before, but does not remember the exact translation.
 In this case, simply select the word or phrase and press a certain key combination to display the Concordance window where all the sentences containing the word or phrase will appear.

 The idea of concordance is to maintain a certain consistency throughout the translation for a given client.